merlinblack/manualbind/docs/README.md

 The binding code has now been simplified a little using C++20 concepts.
 You will now need at least C++20 capable compiler to compile.

+Manualbind now has support for registering C++ lambdas with captures with Lua, by assigning them to a LuaRef.
+Also added is a new function ``getLuaFunc()`` allows you to get a std::function<> object that calls a Lua function.
+This is useful for explicitly pinning down return types and parameters.

 *Update December 2025.*
 I've checked this still works with Lua 5.5 rc4.
 All tests pass, and the examples are working.
 I'm still using this library a lot, mainly with my 'disorganiser' project.